Bernardo Santareno

 Bernardo Santareno is the pseudonym of António Martinho do Rosário (November 19, 1920 – August 20, 1980), a Portuguese writer.

 Life

 He was born in 1920, in Santarém, Ribatejo, to Maria Ventura Lavareda and Joaquim Martinho do Rosário.
 He completed highschool in Santarém, at Liceu Nacional de Sá da Bandeira, in 1939.
-Graduated in Psychiatry from Universidade de Coimbra in 1950.
-Died aged 59 in Oeiras.
+He graduated in Psychiatry from the University of Coimbra in 1950.
+He died aged 59 in Oeiras.

-In 1957/58 worked as an on-board physician in the Portuguese cod fishing fleet, an experience that inspired, among other writings, his sole prose effort.
+In 1957/58 he worked as an on-board physician in the Portuguese cod fishing fleet, an experience that inspired, among other writings, his sole prose effort.

 His left-wing stance often put him at odds with the Estado Novo dictatorship.

 Santareno left unpublished one of his most powerful plays, O Punho, which takes place during the post-revolutionary land reform (Reforma Agrária) in Alentejo.